Jim-JMCD/TestFileMaker-Simple/README.md

 # TestFileMakerS
 ### A test file generator that fills files with random bytes in a single director

-TestFileMakerS is a Linux portable executable created from the bash script *BTFcreate* using shc.
+TestFileMakerS is a Linux portable executable created from the bash script [BTFCreate](https://github.com/Jim-JMCD/Bash-Test-File-creator/) using shc.
 TestFileMakerS and BTFcreate functionality are identical.

 ### OPTIONS
 __File Contents__